 HARRISBURG, PA July 1 -- With the discovery of Emerald Ash Borer beetles in Centre, Fulton and Somerset counties, the invasive tree-killing pest has now been found in 15 Pennsylvania counties, Agriculture Secretary Russell C. Redding said today.

 Emerald Ash Borer poses a serious threat to Pennsylvania's nation-leading hardwoods industry, which contributes nearly $25 billion to the economy, Redding said.

 In Centre County, the beetle was found in Potters Mills at the intersection of routes 144 and 322.
 The Fulton County infestation is in Valley-Hi Borough along Route 30, and the Somerset County location is in Quemahoning Township on Route 30.
 A suspect sample found in Gregg Township, Union County, is being tested for confirmation.

 "The Agriculture department's summer survey crews are diligently working to assess the spread of the beetle across the state," said Redding.
 "With the holiday weekend at hand, we urge all campers and travelers to help prevent the further spread of these pests by not hauling firewood from place to place."

-A federal Emerald Ash Borer quarantine restricts moving ash nursery stock, green lumber, and any other ash material, including logs, stumps, roots and branches, from the state.
-Due to the difficulty in distinguishing between species of hardwood firewood, all hardwood firewood and wood chips—including ash, oak, maple and hickory—have been quarantined by the state.
+State and federal Emerald Ash Borer quarantines restrict moving ash nursery stock, green lumber, and any other ash material, including logs, stumps, roots and branches, from the quarantine area.
+However, due to the difficulty in distinguishing between species of hardwood firewood, all hardwood firewood and wood chips--including ash, oak, maple and hickory--are considered quarantined.

 Have something to say?
 Share your thoughts with us in the comments below.